 Port wine and more

-Even if you don’t like to drink it, you should admire the big Port cellars and ‘rabelo’ traditional boats of Gaia like a postcard staring back at you from across the Douro River.
+Even if you don’t like to drink it, you should admire the extensive Port cellars and ‘rabelo’ traditional boats of Gaia like a postcard staring back at you from across the Douro River.
 Names like Sandeman and Taylors…can be spotted as much of the Port wine trade was done with Britain.

-But Porto and the Douro region is not only the home of Port wine, but also excellent juices under the Douro Valley quality stamp to be accompanied by delicious Portuguese food.
+But Porto and the Douro region is not only the home of Port wine but also excellent juices under the Douro Valley quality stamp to be accompanied by delicious Portuguese food.

-On your to-taste list in Porto you should include: fresh seafood, great cheese and Porto’s famous sandwich ‘francesinha’ as well as the classic Portuguese staples such as bacalhau (cod) and pasteis de nata (custard tarts).
+On your to-taste list in Porto, you should include: fresh seafood, great cheese and Porto’s famous sandwich ‘francesinha’ as well as the classic Portuguese staples such as bacalhau (cod) and pasteis de nata (custard tarts).
 For foodie fans, a visit to the city’s most emblematic market is a must: Mercado do Bolhão.

 Easy to walk thanks to its many pedestrian areas and easy to move around in public transport, Porto is very accessible and walker friendly.
-It is also very close to the coast so if you fancy going for a swim or a stroll on the beach, Matosinhos is easily connected with the centre of town by metro for example (here’s where our Portuguese Coastal Way starts)
+It is also very close to the coast, so if you fancy going for a swim or a stroll on the beach, Matosinhos is easily connected with the centre of town by metro, for example (here’s where our Portuguese Coastal Way starts)